doublekassu/FacebookNotifier/README.md

 **If the program isn't working correctly**

 Facebook gets stuck with notifications about once a day.
 When this happens, Facebook sends repeated notifications of old posts.
-To fix it disable all notifications from Facebook's settings, AFK with Facebook open and set the notifications back on.
+If the program didn't open all new posts, it would happen even more often.
+To fix the issue, disable all notifications from Facebook's settings, AFK with Facebook open for 30 minutes and set the notifications back on.